 Using email marketing services, you can also send email campaigns to your subscriber base.
 It is where the power of email marketing lies.
 Email is the only way you can have direct contact with your audience online.
 By adding value to them and earning their trust, you can continually market to them and share your latest offers.

 According to Compu-Mail, 56% of customers find print marketing to be the most trustworthy type of marketing.

 You should be pretty familiar with direct mail marketing already.
 Whenever you receive a piece of print advertising in your mailbox, it’s direct mail.
-You probably receive mail like this on a daily basis.
+You probably receive mail like this daily.

-The least expensive way to boost your profits is to re-engage existing customers instead of constantly going out and finding new leads and prospects.
-A healthy balance is important for businesses of all sizes.
+The least expensive way to boost your profits is to re-engage existing customers instead of always going out and finding new leads and prospects.
+A healthy balance is essential for businesses of all sizes.

 Using Email Marketing & Direct Mail Simultaneously